FFmpeg/FFV1/ffv1.md

 : Variable Length Code, a code that maps source symbols to a variable number of bits.

 RGB:
-: A reference to the method of storing the value of a Pixel by using three numeric values that represent Red, Green, and Blue.
+: A reference to the method of storing the value of a pixel by using three numeric values that represent Red, Green, and Blue.

 YCbCr:
-: A reference to the method of storing the value of a Pixel by using three numeric values that represent the luma of the Pixel (Y) and the chroma of the Pixel (Cb and Cr).
+: A reference to the method of storing the value of a pixel by using three numeric values that represent the luma of the pixel (Y) and the chroma of the pixel (Cb and Cr).
 YCbCr word is used for historical reasons and currently references any color space relying on 1 luma Sample and 2 chroma Samples, e.g. YCbCr, YCgCo or ICtCp.
 The exact meaning of the three numeric values is unspecified.

 TBA:{V4}
 : To Be Announced.
 Used in reference to the development of future iterations of the FFV1 specification.{V4}